Jean Victor Constant de Rebecque: Belgian Revolution and Ten Days Campaign

 Rebecque was back the next year, when he helped organise the ill-fated Ten Days Campaign.
 This attempt to retrieve terrain lost, was executed brilliantly in a military sense, but politically it was a disaster.
 One wonders what Rebecque and his political masters hoped to achieve, even if the French had not intervened?
 They could easily beat the nascent Belgian army, but what would have been next?
 It seems unlikely that the Dutch would have had the stomach for the kind of repression that Russia used to quell the Polish Insurrection of 1830–1831.
 As White makes clear, the real objective may more properly have been to strengthen the Dutch position in the following negotiations, which the Dutch successes arguably did.
 But a reunification of the two countries, as king William seems to have hoped for, was never in the cards.

 One small detail of the Campaign involved Rebecque posthumously.
 The armistice was signed on 12 August 1832 but shortly afterwards a young Belgian artillery officer, Alexis-Michel Eenens thought he saw a Dutch violation of the ceasefire and opened fire on the Dutch troops.
 This minor incident got a peculiar follow-up when Eenens (by then a lieutenant-general and military historian), published Documents historiques sur l'origine du royaume de Belgique.
 Les conspirations militaires de 1831 (Bruxelles, 1875, 2 vols.) in 1875.
 This work caused a furore, because Eenens accused a number of prominent Belgians of treason in the course of the Revolution.
 And he also raked up the old alleged ceasefire violation, accusing the Prince of Orange of culpability.
 All of this caused a heated polemic with a number of Dutch generals and historians.
 A grandson of Rebecque published an extract of Rebecque's journal as (1875) Le prince d'Orange et son chef d'état-major pendant la journée du 12 août 1831, d'après des documents inédits, in an attempt to contradict Eenens' accusations.

 Rebecque retired from the service in 1837.
 He was made a Dutch baron on 25 August 1846 by his old protégé, now king William II.
 He retired to his estates in Silesia and died there in 1850, almost 77 years old.

-In populair media
+In popular media

-Rebecque was portrayed by Swiss actor Oliver Tobias in Sharpe's Waterloo.
+Rebecque is a prominently featured character in Bernard Cornwell's novel Sharpe's Waterloo.
+In the television adaptation he was portrayed by Swiss actor Oliver Tobias.